StephenGriffies/StephenGriffies.github.io/_pages/home.md

 <br> <br>

-You are invited to explore this website for an overview of my activities and for opportunities to work with me as a graduate student, postdoc, or visiting research scientist.
-In particular, I seek PhD students with an extremely strong training in theoretical physics and applied mathematics as achieved during undergraduate and/or masters studies.
+You are invited to explore this website for an overview of my activities and for opportunities to work with me as a postdoc or collaborator.
+In particular, I seek collaborators with a very strong training in theoretical physics who have an interest in the rich and diverse questions within ocean and climate physics.

 </p>